 Contactless delivery has become the norm now as we adjust to living amidst a global pandemic fueled by a virus that’s transmitted through, well, contact.

-Demand for Contactless Delivery Will Soar in 2021
+Demand for Contactless Delivery Continues to Soar in 2023

 Another example is CVS—they recently teamed up with UPS to deliver prescriptions via drones to a retirement community in Florida.
 Neolix Technologies, which recently announced its initiative to produce self-driving vehicles for driverless delivery, has raised over $28.7 million.
 These investments in contactless delivery will only continue to grow, even post COVID-19.